lupyuen/pinetime-rust-mynewt/rust/app/src/handdrawn.md

 ![Watch Face Images](https://lupyuen.github.io/images/handdrawn-labels.png)

-We start by zooming in to the image at top left...
+We start by zooming to the top left image...

-_How shall we load the top left image with the first digit of the hour?_
+_How shall we load the top left image...
+With the first digit of the hour?_

-Let's start with the 3 hardest lines of code in our Watch Face: [`src/lib.rs`](https://github.com/lupyuen/handdrawn-watchface/blob/master/src/lib.rs#L142-L150)

-_(I promise you...
-The rest of the code will be much simpler)_
+In 3 steps...

+1. We compute the first digit of the hour.
+So if the hour is `23`, the first digit is `2`.

+1. We fetch the hand-drawn bitmap for the digit, i.e. `2`

+1. We load the bitmap to the top left image

+Here's how we do it in Rust: [`src/lib.rs`](https://github.com/lupyuen/handdrawn-watchface/blob/master/src/lib.rs#L142-L150)

 ```rust
 //  Update the top left image with the first digit of the hour